-The School Day
+The School Day -EYFS

-8.45 a.m.
-Gates open, children arrive onto Playground.

 8.55 a.m.
-Children walk into school

-8.55 a.m.
-Registration

-9.05 - 10:15 a.m.
+Gates open, Reception children arrive and enter the Playground.
+Nursery children begin arriving at the mobile for a 9am start.
+9.00 a.m.
+Registration 9.05 - 10:30 a.m.
+Teaching Session 10.30 - 10.45 a.m.
+Rolling Snack 10.45 - 12.00 p.m.
+Teaching Session 12.00 - 1.00 p.m.
+Lunch 1.00 - 1.05 p.m.
+Registration Collective Worship (for children in Reception) 1.05 -1.20 p.m.
+1.20 - 3.00 p.m.
 Teaching Session

-10:15 - 10.30 a.m.
-Collective Worship (apart From Friday's when our Celebration assembly is at 9.05 am)

-10.30 - 10.45 a.m.
-Playtime

-10.45 - 12.00 p.m.
-Teaching session

-12.00 - 1.00 p.m.
-Lunch & Playtime

-1.00 - 1-05 p.m.
-Registration

-1.05 -3.05 p.m.
-Teaching session

-3.05 p.m.
-End of School Day

-Gates are opened at 8.45 a.m. and children can remain in the playground until the bell is rung at 8.55a.m.
-Registration is at 8.55 a.m.
+Registration is at 8.55 a.m. for children in Reception.
+Children arriving late will need to be registered at the school office before coming to the classroom.
 When children arrive late it is disconcerting for them and disrupts the registration period.
-Late arrivals need to go to the reception foyer and sign the 'Late' book.
-They then will be taken to class by the office staff.
+Late arrivals need to go to the office and be signed in by an adult.
+They will then need to be taken to the mobile, by their parent/carer.

-At the end of the school day children should be collected from outside their classroom door.
-If, for any reason, you are unable to collect your child please let the class teacher know what alternative arrangements have been made.
+At the end of the school day all EYFS children should be collected from the mobile.

+If, for any reason, you are unable to collect your child please let the class teacher know, or telephone the school, to ensure we know what alternative arrangements have been made.
 In the interest of the child's safety, no child will be allowed to go home with another person unless parents have informed the school.
 Please let your child know of alternative arrangements also.

 If you need to speak to your child's class teacher please try to do so after school unless it is a matter of some urgency.